kevinzhuang01/project_leaders_2025/_profiles/davisherring.md

   the space of task semantics, identify which generalizations can be efficiently supported in FleCSI, and extend it to provide those which are most valuable for practical applications.
+desired: C++ programming parallel programming (in any or all of MPI, CUDA, Kokkos, OpenMP, or kernel threads) high-performance computing environments computational methods
+email: herring@lanl.gov
 ---

 ## Additional Information